-WICHITA STATE UNIVERSITY
+WICHITA STATE UNIVERSITY – Wichita, KS

-Day camp with Half Day Option
+Day Camp with Half Day option

-We break the campers into small instructional groups of similar age and ability so each child is working in a group that is commensurate with their experience level.
+Each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play, all in a fun and competitive environment.
+We break the campers into small instructional groups of similar age and ability, so each child is working in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.
-Beginners would get a heavier dose of swing technique and fundamentals, while more advanced players would have more focus on strategy, point building and percentage tennis etc.
+Beginners get a heavy dose of swing technique and fundamentals, while more advanced players focus on strategy, point building, percentage tennis, etc.

-Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills and/or participate in middle school, high school, USTA team tennis or tournaments.
+The Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills and participate in middle school, high school, USTA team tennis, or tournaments.

 - Comprehensive instructional program with daily teaching progressions